fadden/CiderPress2/DiskArc/FS/Pascal-notes.md

 To see file types and empty disk regions, request an E)xtended directory listing from the F)iler.

-Entries with zero length (single block allocated, bytes used == 0) will be silently removed when the system boots.
+Entries with zero in the "bytes used" field will be silently removed when the system boots, regardless of how many blocks they occupy.
 As of Pascal 1.1, entries with zero blocks (start == next) but a nonzero byte count are not removed (note these are illegal).

+Because files are stored in contiguous blocks, fragmentation can become a problem very quickly.
+The Apple Pascal Filer tool provides a "K(runch" command that defragments the disk.
+The process needs to work around any "bad block" files encountered, since those represent physically damaged disk sectors and cannot be moved.

 ### Timestamps ###